 Investors are so attracted to junk bonds that they’re accepting less compensation than holders of loans, which get paid first in bankruptcies.

 Yields on U.S. speculative-grade notes have fallen to 6.29 percent, 1 basis point less than a measure of what’s being paid by senior secured loans, according to JPMorgan Chase & Co.
-(JPM) That’s the first time the gap has vanished, with junk bonds paying an average 103 basis points, or 1.03 percentage points, more than loans over the past three years, JPMorgan data show.
+(JPM:US) That’s the first time the gap has vanished, with junk bonds paying an average 103 basis points, or 1.03 percentage points, more than loans over the past three years, JPMorgan data show.

 Junk-bond buyers are demanding lower yields to take on greater risk as they seek alternatives to Treasuries paying the least ever.
 Investors have unleashed an unprecedented flood of cash into the junk-bond market this year that’s almost 18 times the deposits into funds that buy floating-rate loans, as the Federal Reverse said it expects to keep its target interest rate near zero for at least another three years.